 Published on:

-12 Point Wealth Protection Checklist For 2022
+12 Point Wealth Protection Checklist For 2024

 By: Phil Rarick & Jacqueline Bowden Gold, Estate & Business Law Attorneys

-Note: Rarick & Bowden Gold is dedicated to helping families protect their hard-earned wealth regardless of size – we provide basic estate planning for families with modest savings and advanced planning for those with substantial wealth.
+Note: Rarick & Bowden Gold’s mission is helping all families protect their hard-earned wealth regardless of size – we provide basic estate planning for families with modest savings and advanced planning for those with substantial wealth.

 _____1. Wealth Protection.
 Do you have any rental real estate that is in your individual name or an S corporation?
 Do you have a single member LLC?
-This is low hanging fruit for any potential creditor, and likely needs to be protected by placing the property in a multi-member LLC.
+This is low-hanging fruit for any potential creditor and likely needs to be protected by placing the property in a multi-member LLC with a high-quality Operating Agreement.
 Do you know which assets you own that are protected and which are exposed?
 If not, we can help analyze this important issue.
-Schedule a Wealth Protection consultation by calling Christy at (305) 556-5209.
+Schedule a Wealth Protection consultation by calling our office at (305) 556-5209.

 Note: While a living revocable trust is a powerful legal tool to avoid probate and keep legal control in your family, it does NOT protect your assets.
 We have numerous legal strategies to help protect your wealth and make you an unattractive target for a lawsuit.